phax/ph-stx/README.md

 # ph-stx
-Java STX implementation based on Joost
+Java STX implementation based on Joost 0.9.1 from http://joost.sourceforge.net/ Licensed under Mozilla Public License 1.1

+Changes so far:
+* Using Maven to build
+* Integrated jflex and java_cup for consistency
+* Upgraded to JUnit 4

+Todos:
+* Remove unnecessary dependencies
+* Changed to a more convenient grammar
+* Modernize